isomerpages/moe-canossacatholic/_our-school/Financial Information.md

 <br>
 <b><font color="#eeac0d">Mission:</font></b>
 <br>
-<br>Nurturing each in her/his own way by forming hearts, enlightening minds and empowering spirits to live in The Way, The Truth and The Life
+<br>Nurturing each in her/his own way by forming hearts, enlightening minds and empowering spirits to live in The Way, The Truth and The Life​.

 <br>
 <br>